mostly-ai/mostlyai-mock/README.md

 pip install -U mostlyai-mock
 ```

 Note: An API key to a LLM endpoint, with structured response, is required.
 It is recommended to set such a key as an environment variable (e.g. `OPENAI_API_KEY`, `GEMINI_API_KEY`, etc.).
-Alternatively, the key needs to be passed to every call to the library iteself via the parameter `api_key`.
+Alternatively, the key needs to be passed to every call to the library itself via the parameter `api_key`.

 ## Quick Start